barsdeveloper/tank/docs/6-entity-operations.md

     // Executor is released from the stream at the end of the scope }
 ```
-The stream needs to be pinned using the [`std::pin::pin`](https://doc.rust-lang.org/std/pin/macro.pin.html) macro before being able to get the results.
-This is needed to prevent the stream object from being moved while async operations refer on it.
+The stream must be pinned with [`std::pin::pin`](https://doc.rust-lang.org/std/pin/macro.pin.html) so the async machinery can safely borrow it without relocation mid‑flight.

 ## Save
 `save()` attempts insert or update (UPSERT) if the driver supports conflict clauses.
 Otherwise it falls back to an insert and may error if the row already exists.